kubes/kubes-utils/README.md

 Utility classes for spring web developement.
-This includes the ecstatic web asset management framework.
+This includes the web asset management framework.
 See unit tests.

 Example configuring the PropertyWebappContextInitializer